H. G. Wells' The Shape of Things to Come: Plot

 On Delta 3, Nikki has formed a resistance force.
 They will try to retake the planet's Citadel from Omus and his robots.
 The Starstreak enters a dangerous gravity vortex in space.
 The crew escape the storm.
 Delta 3 conveniently appears before them.
 On the planet, the crew finds Nikki and her people.
 Robots surround the heroes.
 A hologram of Omus appears.
 He has Caball brought before him.
 Jason and the others sneak inside the Citadel.

 Omus shows off his latest achievements to his old mentor.
 He turned the mining robots into shock troopers.
 Unimpressed, Caball tries to talk Omus into giving up his plan to control humanity.
 Omus refuses to listen.
 He dons a transparent helmet where he shows Caball another creation: a spinning disco ball-like device that drives Caball mad with pain and then kills him.

 At Omus' chambers, Jason finds his father murdered.
-Kim reveals that Caball had severe radiation sickness and was terminally ill anyway.
-Furious, Jason confronts Omus, whose robots take him prisoner.
-Thanks to Sparks, all the robots turn on their master and run out of control.
+Nikki reveals that Caball had severe radiation sickness and was terminally ill, but it was Omus' device that actually killed him.
+Furious, Jason confronts Omus, whose robots take him prisoner; thanks to Sparks, all the robots turn on their master and run out of control.
 Jason and the others flee the control room.
 Sparks has teleported to one of Omus' cargo ships and taken over the main computer system.
 The robot frenzy overloads critical systems and explosions rip through the Citadel.
 Sparks escapes in the cargo ship.
 The others make it back to the Starstreak and lift off.
-Omus sits in his control room as his citadel explodes around him.
+Omus sits in his control room as the Citadel explodes around him.
 The destruction of the Citadel causes the whole planet to explode.
-The last scene shows the two ships returning to Earth, with the cargo ship hauling a supply of Raddic-Q2.
+The last scene shows the two ships returning to Earth, with the cargo ship hauling a supply of RADIC-Q-2.